Mellanox/SAI-P4-BM/p4-softswitch/README.md

 The Model is meant to provide a conformal behavioural SAI(https://github.com/opencomputeproject/SAI) model.
 It implements SAI 1.0 on top of soft switch coded via P4.
-The Packet Test Framework (pft) implements test using python.

 ## Compiling P4 Behavioural model
 For list of dependencies and build instructions: